How do I qualify to enter the Archaeology program?

 I'm planning to go on to graduate school.
 What should I be thinking about now?

-If you are interested in Classical Archaeology and you're thinking of pursuing a Master of Arts and/or Ph.D. degree, consider taking a range of the Archaeology, ancient history, and Classical literature courses that are available from the Department of Ancient History & Classics.
-In order to be admitted into a graduate program in Classics, Classical Studies, or Classical Archaeology, you will need to know the ancient Greek & Latin languages; we recommend taking at least three years of one language and two of the other (equivalent to the Minor in Greek & Latin Languages, offered through the Department of Ancient History & Classics).
-For more information, plan to attend the Classics Graduate School Information Session, held each spring.
+If you are interested in Classical Archaeology and you're thinking of pursuing a Master of Arts and/or Ph.D. degree, consider taking a range of the Archaeology, ancient history, and Classical literature courses that are available from the Ancient Greek and Roman Studies program.
+In order to be admitted into a graduate program in Classics, Classical Studies, or Classical Archaeology, you will need to know the ancient Greek & Latin languages; we recommend taking at least three years of one language and two of the other (equivalent to the Specialization in Greek and Latin, offered through the Ancient Greek and Roman Studies program).

-If you're in the Anthropological Archaeology stream and are interested in studying for a Master's or Ph.D. program in North America, you will probably be applying to a graduate program in Anthropology.
+If you are interested in studying for a Master's or Ph.D. program in North America, you will probably be applying to a graduate program in Anthropology.
 In order to be accepted in these programs, you will usually be expected to have courses in at least three (and preferably all four) subfields of Anthropology.
-You should take ANTH 1020H as part of your degree; in addition, we recommend that you consider taking ANTH 2000Y, ANTH 2310Y, and ANTH 2400Y in addition to your Archaeology courses.
+You should take ANTH 1020H as part of your degree; in addition, we recommend that you consider taking ANTH 2001H, ANTH 2002H, ANTH 2311H, and ANTH 2410H in addition to your Archaeology courses.
 If you apply to a graduate program in Archaeology (usually in the UK or Europe), the broad base in Anthropology probably won't be necessary.
 Note that most Ph.D. programs require students to demonstrate proficiency in one or two foreign languages that are relevant to your geographic or theoretical area of study.
 It would be wise to take enough courses to ensure that, at a minimum, you can read and comprehend another language.